 - Medical or funeral expenses that become a charge against the estate

-Florida Statutes § 768.18 defines the “net accumulations of the estate” as that part of the expected income that the decedents likely would have saved as part of their estates, had they lived out their normal life expectancy.
+Florida Statutes § 768.18 defines the “net accumulations of the estate” as the part of the expected income that the decedents likely would have saved had they lived out their normal life expectancy.
 In other words, this sum is the probable gross income after payment of taxes, personal expenses, and support of survivors.

-How Long You Have to File a Wrongful Death Lawsuit in Court
+How Long You Have to File a Wrongful Death Lawsuit in Florida

-Florida Statutes § 95.11(4)(d) generally gives a personal representative two years from the date of death to file a wrongful death lawsuit in court.
+Florida Statutes § 95.11(4)(d) generally allows a personal representative to file a wrongful death lawsuit in court two years from the date of death.
 Meeting this filing deadline or statute of limitations is crucial.

-Otherwise, the personal representative risks losing the opportunity to hold the negligent party accountable for the wrongful death or to obtain compensation for survivors and the estate.
+If your attorney does not file a wrongful death lawsuit before the filing deadline, the personal representative risks losing the opportunity to hold the negligent party accountable for the wrongful death.

-If you and your family have suffered the loss of a loved one as a result of the negligence of others, you may have a wrongful death case.
-Understanding who can file a wrongful death lawsuit in Orlando and other facts about wrongful death claims can help you make well-informed decisions about your legal options.
-Call our wrongful death lawyer today.
+If you have suffered the loss of a loved one due to the negligence of others, you may have a wrongful death case.
+Understanding who can file a wrongful death lawsuit in Florida is just the start.
+Our firm knows how to lead a wrongful death case from start to finish, and we are prepared to resolve your case.